kunihir0/adsf34/README.md

 This tool scans your VS Code extensions directory (or custom specified path) for GitHub Copilot Chat installations and modifies them to:

 1. Enable all models for LM API usage by removing authentication restrictions
-2. Enable BYOK (Bring Your Own Key) feature, which is normally restricted to Business and Enterprise users
+2. Enable BYOK (Bring Your Own Key) feature for Business and Enterprise users
-3. Enable CodeReview features for all users
+3. Enable CodeReview features for free users

 ## How to Use